TUMLWE/PAL/docs/source/user_guide.rst

 And explained in the following table.

-.. csv-table::  GUI - overview
+.. csv-table::  GUI - overview Develop/Deploy tab
-   :file: gui_guide.csv
+   :file: gui_guide_dd.csv
    :widths: 30, 30, 40
    :header-rows: 1

-A load button: Which can be used to load an "inputfile.xlsx"

-A "new" switch: By clicking this switch a new project can be created.
-Select the folder in which you want to create your project click ok and it will prompt you to define a new project name you click ok new empty project will be created

-Three different panels, one for each application type column submodel, interface, host.
+New applications can be generated for each layer through the respective buttons.
+Application panels are described for each layer.

+SUBMODEL
+"""""""""

 To create a new submodel click on the ADD sub model button located above the sub model panel.
 You will be prompt to specify new model tag, many it's a model will have the following columns :
 Model tag: Is the name of your sub model